greensheep/plex-server-docker-rpi/README.md

 ## Transcoding

 The Pi isn't powerful enough for transcoding but if you have media that will direct play on your client it works great!
-I've only tested this on the Pi 2.
+I've tested this on the Pi 2 (Hypriot) and 3 (Arch).

 ## Development